newswim/article-archive/Lessons/keywords/reduce.md

 ### Reduce (reigns supreme)

-> definition: A function that takes an array, and returns something else
+> definition: A function that takes an array, and returns a single value (of any type)

+## These are notes from this [Excellent JS course on Egghead](https://egghead.io/courses/reduce-data-with-javascript)